Economy

 August 13, 2021 - 2 min

-U.S. core inflation misses for first time since February
+Core inflation in the US falls for the first time since February

 We expect pandemic-related price distortions to continue to decline.